prashanthvarma/graphiant-sdk-go/docs/V2ExtranetSitesConsumptionOverviewPostRequest.md

 NewV2ExtranetSitesConsumptionOverviewPostRequestWithDefaults instantiates a new V2ExtranetSitesConsumptionOverviewPostRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCustomerName

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) GetCustomerName() string`

+GetCustomerName returns the CustomerName field if non-nil, zero value otherwise.

+### GetCustomerNameOk

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) GetCustomerNameOk() (*string, bool)`

+GetCustomerNameOk returns a tuple with the CustomerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomerName

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) SetCustomerName(v string)`

+SetCustomerName sets CustomerName field to given value.

+### HasCustomerName

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) HasCustomerName() bool`

+HasCustomerName returns a boolean if a field has been set.

+### GetFlippedView

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) GetFlippedView() bool`

+GetFlippedView returns the FlippedView field if non-nil, zero value otherwise.

+### GetFlippedViewOk

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) GetFlippedViewOk() (*bool, bool)`

+GetFlippedViewOk returns a tuple with the FlippedView field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFlippedView

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) SetFlippedView(v bool)`

+SetFlippedView sets FlippedView field to given value.

+### HasFlippedView

+`func (o *V2ExtranetSitesConsumptionOverviewPostRequest) HasFlippedView() bool`

+HasFlippedView returns a boolean if a field has been set.

 ### GetId